 It is important that if you wish to study in the UK, you hold an appropriate visa to do so.

-If you have already been accepted onto a course of study, there are two types of visa for studying in the UK: short-term student visa and Tier 4 student visas.
+If you have already been accepted onto a course of study, there are two types of visa for studying in the UK: short-term student visa and student visas.

-If you are coming to the UK to study for more than six months and the course you wish to study is an academic course, then you should apply for a student visa under Tier 4 of the points-based system before travelling to the UK, regardless of your nationality.
+If you are coming to the UK to study for more than six months and the course you wish to study is an academic course, then you should apply for a student visa under the points-based system before travelling to the UK, regardless of your nationality.

-The college is a Tier 4 Registered Sponsor and has been awarded Tier 4 Sponsor Status by the UK Visas & Immigration (Home Office) indicating that the college fully meets the licensing requirements.
+The college is a Student Visa Registered Sponsor and has been awarded Student Visa Sponsor Status by the UK Visas & Immigration (Home Office) indicating that the college fully meets the licensing requirements.

-If you want to study a course at or above National Qualification Framework (NQF) Level 3, you should apply under the Tier 4 (General) route.
-The College is not permitted to enroll students under the Tier 4 (Child) route.
+If you want to study a course at or above National Qualification Framework (NQF) Level 3, you should apply under the Student Visa route.
+The College cannot accept students under the Child Student Visa.